Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

 Click Applications and then *Create*.
 Fill Application name and description.
 Pick a Service profile to associated the application with.
 Then click Create Application.

 #### Devices
 Click Applications, pick one of applications from the list and then *Create*.
 Fill Device name and description.
+Generate new Device EUI (DEVEUI) or fill your own.
 Pick a Device profile to associate with a device.
+Then click Create Device.

+Open a device you just created and go to *Keys (OTAA)* tab.
+Generate new Application key (APPKEY) or fill your own.
+Then click Set Device-keys.

 ## Installation
 Clone the repository and modify the Template sketch according to your needs.